 SBL Nida Lectures

-Since 2007 the Nida Institute has recruited and sponsored highly recognized scholars to present informative and engaging lectures at the annual and international meetings of the Society of Biblical Literature.
-These are highly publicized within SBL and attract a diverse audience.
+Since 2007, the Nida Institute has recruited and sponsored highly recognized scholars in translation studies and its cognate disciplines to present informative and engaging lectures at the annual and international meetings of the Society of Biblical Literature (SBL).
+These sessions are widely publicized within SBL and attract a diverse audience.

 Annual Meeting – Timothy Beal, Tracing the Other in Translation: Levinas, Alterity, and the Task of the Biblical Translator